• Skip to primary navigation

 A NOLA iced coffee and caprese sandwich at French Truck Coffee.

-• French Truck Coffee - Their NOLA Iced Coffee is perfection!
+• French Truck Coffee - Their NOLA Iced Coffee is perfection, and they have locations throughout the city!

 Want to be entertained and air conditioned?
 Go to a movie!

-For an option with old school charm head to the Prytania Theatre.
-Their single screen theater has been in business for over 100 years, but they have a newer theater in Canal Place downtown, too.
+• For an option with old school charm head to the Prytania Theatre.
+Their single screen theater in Uptown has been in business for over 100 years, but they have a newer theater in Canal Place downtown, too.

-The Broad is another independent theater you'll love.
-Grab a cocktail or beer before the show, then enjoy the show.
+• The Broad is another independent theater you'll love.
+Grab a cocktail or beer before the show, then enjoy the movie.

 A New Orleans Streetcar.